 DO YOU OFFER TREATMENT?
 IS A DOCTOR'S REFERRAL NECESSARY?

 No. We do not offer treatment or therapy.
-We offer support, with no doctor's referral necessary.
+We offer support and there is no referral necessary.
 If you feel you are affected by an eating disorder and could use some support, our door is open.
+You don't need to reveal anything about your illness as part of the registration process.
+Our groups are confidential and whatever you share in the group will not be revealed.
 We ask that all group participants read and agree to our group guidelines.

 WHAT IS THE DIFFERENCE BETWEEN SUPPORT GROUPS, GROUP THERAPY AND TREATMENT?

 Great question!
 Here's a page to explain this, as a lot of people are confused about the difference.
 Again, EDSNA offers professionally-facilitated support groups, not group therapy or treatment.
 We respect the work of other professionals and recognize that because eating disorders are so complex, families often need the help of many to achieve recovery.

 WHY DON'T YOU OFFER SEPARATE SUPPORT GROUPS FOR PEOPLE WITH DIFFERENT TYPES OF EATING DISORDERS?